Course title

 Course description

-This lecture introduces the fundamental understanding of fluid (liquid and gases) and its kinematics statically and dynamically, or it can be called hydrodynamics.
-This lecture introduces the Pascal, Archimedes, and Bernoulli’s principles as well as Equation of continuity which includes the physical quantity variable, temperature, pressure, force, and the characteristic of the fluid (viscosity).
-The hydrodynamics principles of will be introduced in a mathematical form.
-After the midterm, the students will learn more about the application of this principles in engineering and bioscience.
+This lecture introduces the fundamental understanding of fluid (liquid and gases) and its kinematics, statically and dynamically, or it can be called hydrodynamics.
+This lecture introduces the Pascal, Archimedes, and Bernoulli’s principles and the Equation of continuity, which includes the physical quantity variables, temperature, pressure, force, and the characteristic of the fluid (viscosity).
+The hydrodynamics principles, including the heat transfer process, will be introduced in a mathematical form.
+After the midterm, the students will learn more about applying these principles in engineering and bioscience.

 Purpose of class

-To understand the state of matter (gas, liquid, and solid) whereas the physics concept applies to the fluid (gas and liquid) statistically and dynamically.
-Students shall understand the fundamental principles works on the fluid containing of temperature, pressure, force, and equation of continuity.
-The students will finally introduce to the concept of viscosity and surface tension.
-The students are also expected to understand the application of this principles in the engineering field such as airplane, pump, and venturi meter, and in the bioscience field such as blood flow in human body, and the heart system.
+To understand the state of matter (gas, liquid, and solid), the physics concept applies to the fluid (gas and liquid) statistically and dynamically.
+Students shall understand the fundamental principles and work on the fluid containing of temperature, pressure, force, and the equation of continuity.
+The students will be introduced to the concept of viscosity and surface tension, and finally, the heat transfer process in a dynamical fluid system.
+The students are also expected to understand the application of these principles in the engineering field, such as airplane, pump, and venturi meter, and in the bioscience field, such as blood flow in the human body, and the heart system.

 Goals and objectives